Which Types of Goals Are Worth Measuring, And Which Aren’t?by Stacey Barr |

-Goals ain’t goals.
-There’s not really a single and definitive application of this word.
-And one messy consequence of this is that when we go to measure our goals, we can end up with very trivial and useless measures.
+There isn’t a single and universally applied definition of the word ‘goal’.
+And so many different things pretend to be goals.
+One messy consequence is that when we try to measure our goals, we can end up with very trivial and useless measures.

-Here are four basic types of goals: actions, milestones, targets and results.
+There are four typical things that people call goals: actions, milestones, targets and results.
 I’ve seen all four used in strategic and business plans.
 And the amount of frustration people have with the meaningfulness of their performance measures is directly related to which type of goal they are setting.

 Goals that are actions